shadymohamed532001/Agri-tech360/README.md

 Once the Roome app is installed and launched, follow these steps to utilize its features:

 1. Sign up or log in to your Agri-tech360 account.
-2. Explore hotels by browsing through the available options (Near Me, Recommended, Popular).
-3. Utilize the search functionality to find hotels.
+2. Upload a plant leaf image to Agri-tech360's PlantClassification feature to instantly diagnose diseases and receive treatment recommendations.
+3. Upload an image of the soil and previous crop to Agri-tech360's RecommendNextCrop feature for instant recommendations on the next best crop to plant.
-4. View detailed information about each hotel, including images, descriptions, ratings, and location.
+4. View detailed information about each plant, including images, descriptions, ratings, and Care instructions.
-5. Select a hotel and proceed to the booking process.
-6. Provide the required details, such as check-in/check-out dates and the number of guests.
-7. Confirm your reservation and make the necessary payment.
-8. Receive a confirmation of your booking and download it.
+5. View detailed information about each product, including images, descriptions, ratings, Price, and seller.

 ## Features